Supportive | Quick | Competent | Unambiguous

 • Communicate with parents and carers: let families know about the changes, to reassure them and avoid confusion at departure or arrival.
 (View our FAQs below)

 • Be aware of phased rollout: the system is being introduced gradually from October 2025 to early 2026, so experiences may differ across destinations and travel modes (air, coach, ferry, Eurostar).
+We understand that checks will be introduced first for coach groups travelling through Dover and Folkestone.

 Working with Advisers and Tour Operators